 Messiah College awards a Bachelor of Science in Engineering (BSE) with a concentration in one or more of five concentrations: Biomedical, Computer, Electrical, Environmental and Mechanical.
-The BSE degree program is accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET).
+The Bachelor of Science in Engineering (BSE) degree is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.